MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

     }

-Next, let's add an IBOutlet for the username label.
+Add an IBOutlet for the username label.
 Open your Home storyboard and `PostHeaderCell` side by side with the assistant navigator and ctrl-drag from the username label to right above the `awakeFromNib` method:

     @IBOutlet weak var usernameLabel: UILabel!